Dekayzc/Regionvelocity/README.md

 Published data is available in this package.
-Suffix "\_eyes" means expression matrix (exons,introns,spliced counts, unspliced counts and RNA counts) from monkey limbal cells and “sper” means expression matrix from mouse spermary cells.
+Suffix "\_eyes" means expression matrix (exons,introns,spliced counts, unspliced counts and RNA counts) from cynomolgus monkey limbal cells and “sper” means expression matrix from mouse spermary cells.

     Data sets in package ‘Regionvelocity’: